Skip to content

 # Send a correlated response back (echo style)

-# The message will be sent according to the info in msg_ctx
+# The message will be sent according to the info in the session

 Point-to-Point Example